 - Find any wires going into and out of the fan and detach them carefully from their sockets.

 - Unscrew any screws holding the fans in place.

 - Check the make and size of the fans and order a similar size from your preferred vendor.

 - Place the new fan in the old one’s space.

 - Reattach the new fan’s wires and screw them tightly in place.

 The exact procedure for installing new fans will depend on your computer type.

-If your computer is relatively old, it might be worth upgrading the fans and installing slightly better ones.
+If your computer is relatively old, upgrading the fans and installing good-quality ones might be worthwhile.

 7. Change your computer’s position and orientation